amitniitmca/js-cert-practice/README.md

 			(ix) The browser cache can be disabled from the Network panel to prevent caching.
 			(x) when the DevTool is open, different options are available for reloading a page.
 [Press and hold the Reload Button] => Normal Reload - the default mode
-				=> Hard Reload - orces the browser to download all resources requested in the current page => Empty Cache and Hard Reload - clears cached before performing a Hard Reload
+				=> Hard Reload - forces the browser to download all resources requested in the current page => Empty Cache and Hard Reload - clears cached before performing a Hard Reload
 	- Browser APIs
 		(a) Built-in constructs in web browsers that allow JavaScript developers to extend the functionality of web pages.